-Non-degree Graduate Application fee: $80
+Non-degree Graduate Application fee: $95

 Non-degree Graduate Tuition:

-Effective fall semester 2015:
+Effective fall semester 2023:

 Almost all regular university courses are offered only during the daytime.
 No science or technical courses (such as in engineering) are offered in the evening.
-A small number of courses—typically in humanities areas such as history, English, and religion—are offered as evening courses.
+A small number of courses—typically in humanities areas such as History, English, and religion—are offered as evening courses.